jankeromnes/Gaudi-In-a-Day/README.md

 * As a user I want to be able to find your contact details and social links easily

-* As a user I want to view this information on my mobile device or tablet
+* As a user I want to view this information on my mobile device or tablet or  desktop if needs must

 * As a user I want to view this information with ease